 EXCEPTION 5 to Section 110.10(b)1B: Buildings where the roof is designed and approved to be used for vehicular traffic or parking or for a heliport.

+Exception 6 to Section 110.10(b)1B: Vegetative roofs covering 35 percent of the roof area or greater, meeting all relevant code requirements including considerations for wind, fire, and structural loads.

-Exception 6 to section 110.10(b)1B: Performance equivalency approved by the building official.
+Exception 7 to Section 110.10(b)1B: Performance equivalency approved by the building official.

 2. Azimuth.
 All sections of the solar zone located on steep-sloped roofs shall be oriented between 90 degrees and 300 degrees of true north.